 Yet every hour you pour into your website will benefit your business.
 A great blog post, an updated design, a compelling image; all these create a lasting benefit to your brand.

 Visitors will remember your name, and when they talk about your business they’ll refer people to your website and not Facebook.
-You’ll earn the benefit of the referral, and maximise the chance build on it.
+You’ll earn the benefit of the referral and maximise the chance to build on it.